-You need to decide which primary domains, users, organizational units, and groups you want to synchronize with your Google domain using Google Cloud Directory Sync (GCDS).
+You need to decide which primary domains, users, organizational units, and groups you want to synchronize with your Google Account using Google Cloud Directory Sync (GCDS).
 You also need to think about passwords and how you want to map your directory server data.What is your primary domain?

 Note: You can't sync domain alias addresses using GCDS.
 Learn more about domain aliases and additional domains.

 You can also use a domain name replacement.
 A domain name replacement is most often used for a pilot domain, but it can also be used if you are using GCDS to move to a new domain.
 If you specify another domain in Configuration Manager, you can import a full list of users into a different domain.

 Set up the new domain as a primary domain.
 Then, in the Configuration Manager LDAP Configuration, enter the new domain as your Google domain, and specify an administrator for that domain.
 In Google Domain Configuration, set GCDS to replace domain names in LDAP email addresses with this domain name.
 GCDS changes the email addresses of all your users to the new domain during synchronization.

 After your pilot period is complete, you can change the domain name (and Google administrator) to your actual primary domain, and keep all other configuration options the same.

 - Users: Look through your directory of users with an LDAP browser and ensure that you are importing the correct number of users.
 If you import more users than you have licensed, you can experience errors during synchronization.
 Learn more about Manage user licenses.

 - User profiles: If your LDAP directory server includes additional information, such as addresses, phone numbers, or contact information, you can synchronize this information as well.

 - Aliases: You can synchronize one or more attributes for aliases from your LDAP directory into Google address aliases.

 - Unique ID: If your users are likely to change usernames (email addresses), set up a Unique ID attribute before you set up a synchronization so that user information is not lost when a user changes their email address.